-- The mortality assumption for active members was changed to RP-2014 White Collar Employee Mortality Table, a table specifically developed for actively working people.
+- The investment return assumption was lowered from 7.50% to 7.25%. - The price inflation assumption was lowered from 2.80% to 2.40%. - The wage inflation assumption was lowered from 3.90% to 3.50%. - The post-retirement mortality assumption for healthy lives for the State and Local Government Divisions was changed to the RP-2014 Healthy Annuitant Mortality Table with adjustments for credibility and gender adjustments of a 73% factor applied to ages below 80 and a 108% factor applied to age 80 and above, projected to 2018, for males, and a 78% factor applied to ages below 80 and a 109% factor applied to age 80 and above, projected to 2020, for females. - For disabled retirees, the mortality assumption was changed to reflect 90% of RP-2014 Disabled Retiree Mortality Table. - The mortality assumption for active members was changed to RP-2014 White Collar Employee Mortality Table, a table specifically developed for actively working people.
 To allow for an appropriate margin of improved mortality prospectively, the mortality rates incorporate a 70% factor applied to male rates and a 55% factor applied to female rates. - The rates of retirement, withdrawal and disability were revised to reflect more closely actual experience. - The estimated administrative expense as a percentage of covered payroll was increased from 0.35% to 0.40%. - The single equivalent interest rate (SEIR) for the Local Government Division was lowered from 7.50% to 7.25%, reflecting the change in the long-term expected rate of return.

-- The following programming changes were made: - Valuation of the full survivor benefit without reduction for possible remarriage. - Reflection of the employer match on separation benefits for all eligible years. - Reflection of one year of service eligibility for survivor annuity benefit. - Refinement of the 18-month AI timing. - Refinements to directly value certain and life, modified cash refund and pop-up benefit forms. - The following methodology changes were made: - Recognition of merit salary increases in the first projection year. - Elimination of the assumption that 35% of future disabled members elect to receive a refund. - Removal of the negative value adjustment for liabilities associated with refunds of future terminating members. - Adjustments to the timing of the normal cost and unfunded actuarial accrued liability (UAAL) payment calculation to reflect contributions throughout the year.
+- The following programming changes were made: - Valuation of the full survivor benefit without reduction for possible remarriage. - Reflection of the employer match on separation benefits for all eligible years. - Reflection of one year of service eligibility for survivor annuity benefit. - Refinement of the 18-month Al timing. - Refinements to directly value certain and life, modified cash refund and pop-up benefit forms. - The following methodology changes were made: - Recognition of merit salary increases in the first projection year. - Elimination of the assumption that 35% of future disabled members elect to receive a refund. - Removal of the negative value adjustment for liabilities associated with refunds of future terminating members. - Adjustments to the timing of the normal cost and unfunded actuarial accrued liability (UAAL) payment calculation to reflect contributions throughout the year.